 Wudi, even without allies, now moved to attack the Xiongnu in their own territory (121 BC).
 After early success, in 119 BC he crossed the Gobi and annihilated an army of 70,000 near Ulaan Baatar (Battle of Mobei).
 After another defeat, the Xiongnu were finished as a serious power.
 Wudi consolidated by securing his frontier all the way to Ferghana - he now needed those horses urgently, having lost three-quarters of his own in the campaign.
 By 111 BC, he'd reached Dunhuang, and the narrow Gansu (Hexi) corridor - the road west squeezed between Tibet and the Gobi - was under Chinese control.
 In 104 BC, they had cleared the route through the Tarim basin as far as Ferghana.
 Wudi, though, had to display overwhelming force before he could get his precious horses.
 His general returned to China in 101 BC with sufficient bloodstock to transform the Han cavalry - and also seeds of the nutritious crop they fed on (lucerne).
 Miltary pressure on the Xiongnu was maintained: but the end was a result of self-inflicted destruction.
 After a decade of civil war (58 - 52 BC), one faction was allowed to settle in Chinese territory (semi-desert south of the Gobi).
 The rival faction was crushed when the Chinese stormed their fort on the River Talas (36 BC).
 A shrunken relic of the once mighty Xiongnu empire continued to exist, until they were finally eliminated by the Xianbei, descendants of their eastern Mongolian neighbours the Donghu, in AD 155.
 It's possible that detachments of the Xiongnu found their way westward towards the Aral Sea.

-The people called Huns emerging from Central Asia in the 4th and 5th centuries AD are referred to by several different names, most commonly: Chionites (350s), Kidarites (370s or 420s) and Hephthalites (450s; also called the White Huns).
-The names probably refer to dictinct groups of Huns in Central Asia - rather than successive waves of one people.
+The people called Huns emerging from Central Asia in the 4th and 5th centuries AD are referred to by several different names, most commonly: Chionites (350s), Kidarites (370s or 420s), Alkhans (now mostly recognised as distinct from the Hephthalites) and Hephthalites (450s; also called the White Huns).
+The names probably refer to distinct groups of Huns in Central Asia - rather than successive waves of one people.

 Shapur II was distracted from his work in consolidating the western frontier of his empire by a nomad invasion in the north east.
 He halted their advance probably somewhere on the Amu Darya (Oxus).